 Unlimited Photo Opportunities

-Because there is an unlimited number of photos right outside your door, “texture hunting” can be addictive!
-Photographers can use this style to break themselves out of an artist’s block or slump.
+There is an unlimited number of texture photos right outside your door.
+“Texture hunting” can be addictive!
+Photographers can use texture photo walks to break themselves out of a slump.

 Find a broken windshield, shoot it!
 Find an interesting wall, shoot it!
 Stick your camera under an old rusty boat, and shoot it!